 ▪ Instructional system designer

-The gurus were unselfish and lived for the good of the world.
-But this is difficult to follow these days.
-Gurus were respected very well.
-They taught students in the middle of nature.
-There were practicals too.
-Gurus were appreciated by the kings and were sponsored by them.
-Gurus had powers to command their students and disciples.
-They could judge the situations well and were able to give good advice to kings or people.
+The gurus were selfless and lived for the good of the world.
+But it is difficult to follow these days.
+The gurus were very respected.
+He taught students in the middle of nature There were also practical.
+Gurus were appreciated by the gurus and they were sponsored.
+The Gurus had the power to order their students and disciples.
+They could well judge the circumstances and give good advice to kings or people.
 Therefore, we need some of these qualities in today’s teachers.

 Q2.
 Survey some schools in your locality and enlist the major issues of the elementary education.
 Suggest the ways to resolve these issues.